Joseph Wall

 Recent Peer-Reviewed Research

 Guiter, S. and Wall, J. (2025).
 Thinking Outside the (Space) Box: Researching Vibration, Microgravity, Auditory, Visual, and Olfactory Factors for Optimal Productivity.
-International Conference on Environmental Systems (ICES) (Sophia presented in Prague, Czech Republic).
+International Conference on Environmental Systems (ICES).

 Scheetz, A., Wall, J., & Wilson, A. (2025).
 In the Money: How Stock Option Vesting Period Works with Strike Price to Influence Whistleblowing.
 Research on Professional Responsibility and Ethics in Accounting.